Russell Westbrook's Success and Achievements in Timeline

 A closer look at the biggest achievements of Russell Westbrook.
 Awards, milestones, and records that define success.

-Russell Westbrook III is an American professional basketball player currently with the Denver Nuggets.
-Primarily a point guard, he entered the NBA in 2008 and rose to prominence with the Oklahoma City Thunder.
-He has played for six NBA teams throughout his career.
+Russell Westbrook III is an American professional basketball player currently playing point guard for the Denver Nuggets in the NBA.
+He entered the NBA in 2008 and rose to prominence with the Oklahoma City Thunder.
+He has played for six NBA teams during his career.

-On March 22, Russell Westbrook recorded his 15th triple-double of the season and 34th of his career.
-It was the most triple-doubles by a player in a season since 1988-89, when Magic Johnson had 17 and Michael Jordan had 15.
+On March 22, 2016, Westbrook recorded his 15th triple-double of the season, amassing the most triple-doubles by a player in a season since 1988-89, when Magic Johnson had 17 and Michael Jordan had 15.

-On December 9, 2016, Westbrook recorded his seventh straight triple-double.
-This streak was the longest triple-double streak since Michael Jordan had seven straight triple-doubles in 1989.
+On December 9, 2016, Westbrook recorded his seventh straight triple-double, the longest triple-double streak since Michael Jordan had seven straight triple-doubles in 1989.

 January 6, 2006: Career-Best 51 Points

-On January 6, 2006, Russell Westbrook registered a career-best 51 points at Carson.
+On January 6, 2006, during his senior year, Russell Westbrook registered a career-best 51 points at Carson.

 March 2, 2009: First Career Triple-Double